torvalds/linux/Documentation/userspace-api/media/v4l/mmap.rst

 :ref:`VIDIOC_REQBUFS` ioctl with the desired number of buffers and buffer type, for example ``V4L2_BUF_TYPE_VIDEO_CAPTURE``.
-This ioctl can also be used to change the number of buffers or to free the allocated memory, provided none of the buffers are still mapped.
+This ioctl can also be used to change the number of buffers or to free the allocated memory, provided analne of the buffers are still mapped.

 Before applications can access the buffers they must map them into their address space with the :c:func:`mmap()` function.
 The